 Is it bad to cancel a credit card?

-It isn’t bad to cancel a credit card if you’re trying to get out of a credit card debt and efforts to curb your spending have been unsuccessful.
+It isn’t bad to cancel a credit card if you’re trying to get out of a credit card debt.
 But closing a credit card may be bad for your credit score, particularly if the credit card is the only source of revolving credit you have, it’s the oldest account on your credit report, or closing it will push your credit utilization ratio above 30%.

 What happens when you close a credit card?

-When you close a credit card, you’ll receive your final card statement and you’ll no longer be able to use the card to make purchases.
+When you close a credit card, you’ll receive your final card statement, and you’ll no longer be able to use the card to make purchases.
 Your credit reports will mark the account as closed.
-If closed in good standing with a history of on-time payments, it remains for up to 10 years.
+If closed in good standing with a history of on-time payments, it remains on the report for up to 10 years.

 Can I reopen a closed credit card?

-You may or may not be able to reopen a closed credit card, as the decision to reopen is ultimately at the card issuer’s discretion.
-Issuers are more likely to reopen a card if it closed in good standing, but less likely if closed for delinquency or agreement violation.
+You may or may not be able to reopen a closed credit card, as the decision is ultimately at the card issuer’s discretion.
+Issuers are more likely to reopen a card if it was closed in good standing, but less likely if it was closed for delinquency or agreement violation.

 Learn With Erika